Appizy/appizy-app-embed/src/readme.txt

 The "saving feature" is still in beta version.
 Do not use it for critical business or personal purpose.

 == Changelog ==

+= 2.1.0 =

+* Add new "height" option in shortcode configuration to skip auto-height calculation on load.
+* Remove default margin in auto-height calculation.

 = 2.0.1 =
 * Fix the version number inside plugin files